ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 1. The client sends FIN on stream 0.
 This indicates that all headers have been sent, and the server can now process them.
 1. The server processes the headers and makes access control decision based on the origin.
-Before this happens, the server MUST NOT process the application data receiver from the client, or send its own header block.
+Before this happens, the server MUST NOT process any non-header application data receiver from the client, or send its own header block.
 1. The server sends its header block on stream 0, followed by a FIN indicating that the handshake has been successfully completed.